 Prehearing General Call (PHGC)

-The parties are further required to file a Prehearing Statement by a particular deadline.
-Failure to file the Prehearing Statement may result in holding a party or parties in default, as provided by TTR 237.
+Both the Valuation PHGC and Non-Property/Exemption PHGC require the parties to file a prehearing statement by a particular deadline.
+Failure to file the prehearing statement may result in holding a party or parties in default, as provided by TTR 237.

-The Tribunal judge assigned to the case will then schedule a prehearing conference with the parties to discuss the contents of the parties' prehearing statements, and resolve any factual, legal, and procedural issues.
-The parties will also work with the judge to schedule deadlines for the submission and exchange of exhibits, exhibit lists, and retention of a court reporter.
-Finally, the parties and judge will determine when details of the trial, which include when it starts, how many days it will span, and whether it will be in-person or virtual.
+The Tribunal judge assigned to the case will schedule a prehearing conference with the parties to discuss the contents of the parties' prehearing statements, and resolve any factual, legal, and procedural issues.
+The parties will also work with the judge to schedule deadlines for the submission of motions for summary disposition, the exchange of exhibits and exhibit lists, and retention of a court reporter.
+Finally, the parties and the judge will discuss the details of the trial, including when it starts, how many days it will span, and whether it will be held in-person or virtually.